Now

 I have always loved music, but I never learned how to play an instrument.
 Back in the day I remember that my old KNBR radio colleague, Mike Cleary, said he was going to start learning piano.
 I thought it was a good idea then.
 And I finally have decided to follow his example.
 For Christmas I bought myself an electronic keyboard with 88 weighted keys - the Korg Grandstage X. I found a teacher and I’ve been practicing every day, and I love it!
 It’s very calming, something I need these days.
 I have no idea if I’ll ever get good enough to play in public, but who cares?

-Working on learning Lisp
+Working on learning Common Lisp

 I got pretty good at Racket (Genus Scheme, Family Lisp) by reading How to Design Programs and taking a related online class from Gregor Kilczales from the University of British Columbia on EDX.